EVerest/EVerest/docs/general/07_configure_plug_and_charge.rst

 These certificates and keys can be installed during provisioning of the charger, or they can be installed using OCPP1.6 or OCPP2.0.1.
 The paths to store these files can be configured in the EvseSecurity module.
-Please see https://github.com/EVerest/everest-core/blob/main/modules/EvseSecurity/doc.rst for further information on how to do the configuration for this module.
+Please see `Documentation of the EvseSecurity <https://github.com/EVerest/everest-core/blob/main/modules/EvseSecurity/doc.rst>`_ for further information on how to do the configuration for this module.

 In the visualization step 0. shows the process represents the previously described process of